ismetterenn/ismetterenn/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying statistics in Middle East Technicial University.
+  I am student in the Department of Statistics, METU.

-- 🌱 I’m currently learning Python and R.
+- 🔭 I’m currently learning Python and R.
 - 📫 I love learning statistics and data science.
 -->